Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 ### Identity

-This is a format of identities and addresses.
-It includes the Human-readable prefix (HRP) and a hash.
+This is a format for identities and addresses, which includes a Human-Readable Prefix (HRP) and a hash.

 ```txt
 <hrp-varbytes><codec-code><hash-data-varbytes>